 Since 2000, Robb has been a steering committee member of the Washington End of Life Consensus Coalition, sponsored by the Washington State Medical Association.

 In 2005, Robb received the Hugh Gallagher Award, a national social justice award given to the person who has most effectively advocated for the rights of people from diverse backgrounds.
-He also created a new C&C advance directive that set a new standard for advance planning documents in Washington.
+He also created a new Compassion & Choices of Washington advance directive that set a new standard for advance planning documents in Washington.

 Robb was one of the leaders of, and key spokespersons for, the I-1000 Coalition which passed Initiative 1000, the Washington Death With Dignity Act, with nearly 60 percent of the vote in November, 2009.